Matus-Dubrava/aws/EC2/README.md

 -   Active Directory Integration out of the box
 -   installing our apps ahead of time (for faster deploy when auto-scaling)
 -   using someone else's AMI that is optimized for running an app, DB, etc..

+-   we can leverage AMIs from other pople
+-   we can also pay for other people's AMI by the hour (plus the charges associated with the EC2 instance on which we will run the AMI)
+    -   these people have otimized the software
+    -   the machine is easy to run and configure
+    -   you basically rend 'expertise' from the AMI creator

+AMI can be found and published on the Amazon Marketplace

+## AMI Storage

+-   AMI's take space and they live in Amazon S3, so you get charged for the actual space it takes in Amazon S3
+-   Amazon S3 is durable, cheap and resilient storage where most of your backups will live (but you won't see them in the S3 console)
+-   by default, your AMIs are private, and locked for your account / region
+-   you can also make your AMIs public and share them with other AWS accounts or sell them on the AMI Marketplace

+**Warning**

+-   do not use an AMI that you don't trust
+-   some AMIs might come with malware or may not be secure for your enterprise

 **important** AMI's are build for a specific region, but we can always copy an AMI across regions